This page is reserved for news and support for the book ...under revision

 Latest Pacific Tropics 72h forecast PYFK10.TIF

 GFS model runs now include forecasts every 1h to h120, 3h to h240, 12h to h384.
 It will take a while for 3rd party providers to accommodate these new intervals; most offer every 3h to h48, 6h to h96, 12h to h384.
-The latest version of LuckGrib incudes hourly GFS and FV-GFS out to 18hr.
+The latest version of LuckGrib induces hourly GFS and FV-GFS out to 18hr.

 The HRRR model, which previously updated every hour, extending out to h18, now has modified that schedule to extended to h36 on the specific runs made at HH.
 That is, the 00, 06, 12, and 18z runs of HRRR extend out to h36, but all of the other 20 runs each day still extend out to h18.
 We do not know of any automated source of this data that offers the extended forecasts, but they are available by direct download as explained in the text.
 This update is even harder for providers to implement, so we wait and see what becomes available, or download it directly ourselves.